SithumSomarathna/SudokuSolver/README.md

 ### VISUAL
 	- Specifies whether the visualisation of how the solution was derived (if one exists) should be displayed after solving.
 (Note: for puzzle that required the exploration of many branches, the visualisation may take a lot of time to display)

+## Usage
+Run main.py.
+Puzzle input will depend on variables of config.py (see config.py for details).
+Puzzle will start solving once starting numbers are submitted

 ## Visualisation
 Green represents squares that are guaranteed in the current branch's board state Yellow represents squares that were guessed